Hotel access: the last hurdle in building your digital hotel ecosystem

 How to make this hotel ecosystem work?

-When we took our first dive in the world of mobile keys for hotels, our approach was simple: by focussing on the currently experience downsides of mobile keys we soon figured out that mobile keys should be done differently, and better, than current solutions out there.
+When we took our first dive in the world of mobile keys for hotels, our approach was simple: by focussing on the current experience and downsides of mobile keys we soon figured out that mobile keys should be done differently, and better, than current solutions out there.

 Acknowledging that a hotel is a unique environment is a first step.
 Understanding that you can’t just take technology that works in residential properties or office spaces and expect that it will also work in hotels is an important second.